Christy Pym: Peterborough United

 Pym joined League One club Peterborough United on a free transfer on 29 May 2019, signing a three-year contract.

 Pym signed for League Two club Stevenage on loan on 27 December 2021, effective from 3 January 2022, for the remainder of the 2021–22 season.
 The move meant Pym would be reunited with manager Paul Tisdale.

 On 12 July 2022, Pym signed for Mansfield Town on a season-long loan.

 Mansfield Town

 On 11 July 2023, Pym joined Mansfield Town for an undisclosed fee, signing a two-year contract.

 Grimsby Town

 On 9 July 2025, Pym signed for League Two side Grimsby Town on a two-year deal.

+On conclusion of the 2025–26 season, it was announced by the club that Pym would be available for transfer.

 International career

 Born in England, Pym qualifies to play for Northern Ireland through his Belfast-born grandmother, and he is also eligible to play for the Republic of Ireland.

 On 28 August 2014, Pym received his first call-up to the England under-20 team for a friendly match against Romania.

 On 8 October 2024, Pym received his first call-up to the Northern Ireland national team for UEFA Nations League matches against Belarus and Bulgaria.